 Precautions: Not for use directly in aquariums, for use as a dip for new live corals or a cleaner for empty systems only!!!
 Consult our website or an appropriate reference source for cleaning and acclimation of new corals of the species you are adding.

 Directions and protocol.

 Shake well immediately before use!
 May be used with whole corals or coral frags.
 Safe for LPS, SPS, and soft corals.
 Wear rubber gloves & eye protection when using!
 Remove 1/2 gallon of aquarium saltwater from the aquarium that will house your new corals and place in a large plastic bucket or bowl.
 Add 20 ml (4 capfuls) of Rescue•Frags, Frag Dip concentrate from this bottle.
 Place a powerhead or airstone in the container to circulate the water gently.
 Add your new corals to the dip for 5 minutes (use a timer).
 During dipping, using a syringe or turkey baster to blow dip forcefully against coral between branches and in crevaces will greatly improve dip cleaning efficiency.
 If areas of the coral have receeded or are dead or dying, then gently brush dip into those areas with a soft bristle brush or cotton swab.
 Discard Dip.
 Used dip may become toxic to corals if re-used.

 Caution: Keep out of reach of children.
-Product gets hot when mixed with water.
 Not for human consumption.
-Contains calcium chloride, if ingested drink water.
-If in eyes flush with water.
+If ingested, drink a full glass of water then call a poison control center immediately!
+If in eyes flush with water, consult a doctor.